-- Enabling low carbon business travel.
+- Maintaining 100% renewable electricity.
+In 2023, we achieved our goal of 100% renewable electricity in our facilities and we maintained this in fiscal 2024.
+As we do not own our facilities and procure most of our energy from the grid, we purchase renewable electricity contracts equivalent to the amount of electricity we consume.
+Going forward, we plan to maintain 100% renewable electricity in our facilities.
+As we purchase renewable electricity, we also support the generation of more renewable sources of electricity. - Enabling low carbon business travel.
 We continue to use technology to facilitate more cost and carbon-efficient delivery for our clients and our business and have implemented an internal carbon price on travel to encourage climate smart travel decisions.
 In addition, we have developed analytics and reporting focused on our business travel emissions so that we can share emissions data with our clients as part of our delivery activities. - Engaging our suppliers.
 We are working with our suppliers to reduce our Scope 3 emissions.
 Our goal is that 90% of our key suppliers disclose their environmental targets and the actions being taken to reduce emissions by the end of 2025.
-Our suppliers are making good progress, with 68% of key suppliers disclosing their targets and 75% disclosing the actions they are taking as of December 2022.
+We are on track to meet this goal, with 89% of key suppliers disclosing their targets and 96% disclosing the actions they are taking to reduce their emissions.
 Key suppliers are defined as vendors that represent a significant portion of our 2019 Scope 3 emissions.